Skip to content Skip to sidebar Skip to footer

 Amazon – Great for variety and honest reviews.
 I discovered Bruno’s current shampoo there after reading what other Lab owners recommended.

-PetSmart – If you prefer to shop in person, PetSmart carries solid options like Earthbath and TropiClean.
-You can also speak with staff about what suits your dog best.
+PetSmart – If you prefer shopping in person, PetSmart offers solid options like Earthbath and TropiClean.
+You can also speak with staff to find out what suits your dog best.

 Your Vet – For specific skin issues or heavy shedding, your vet might suggest a medicated shampoo.
 That’s how I found out Bruno needed a soothing formula during allergy season.